table1/framework-site/content/collections/doc_functions/scaffold.md

       When called without arguments, `scaffold()` searches for a Framework project by:
       - Looking for settings.yml or config.yml in current and parent directories
-      - Checking for .Rproj files with nearby settings
+      - Checking for .Rproj or .code-workspace files with nearby settings
       - Recognizing common Framework subdirectories (notebooks/, scripts/, etc.)

       This means you can call `scaffold()` from any subdirectory within your project.